green-flash/fix_comment_usernotes/README.md

 For all notes linking to a submission it searches the user's profile for removed comments in the comments section of the respective submission.

 - If it finds **exactly one such comment** for a usernote, it updates the usernote link to point towards that comment.
-- If it finds **more than one such comment** for a usernote, it adds a comment to a helper submission listing all the qualifying comments and updates the usernote to point towards that helper comment.
+- If it finds **more than one such comment** for a usernote, it adds a comment to a **helper submission** listing all the qualifying comments and updates the usernote to point towards that helper comment.
 The helper submission id must be manually specified.
-It must be in the same subreddit.
+It is important that it is in the same subreddit.

 Depending on how many usernotes were created, the script may take a while.
 It updates the usernotes wiki page in batches.
 It can also be run in **dry mode** to first inspect what would happen.